KilledByAPixel/ZzFX/README.md

 - Can produce a wide variety of sound effect types.
 - Seeded sounds can be played with a tiny function call, ex: ZZFX.z(6)
 - Seeded sound paramerters can be overridden, ex: ZZFX.z(26,{frequency:600})
-- Random number generator ZZFX.R can be used in place of Math.random().
+- Random number generator ZZFX.R() can be used in place of Math.random().
-- Use ZZFX.M to make music notes, ex: ZZFX.m(440, 7) // 7 semitons above 440hz (A4)
+- Use ZZFX.Note to make music notes, ex: ZZFX.Note(440, 7) // 7 semitons above A4

 ZzFX UI Features